 Goals (and the plans that accompany them) are important parts of achieving success.
 But that doesn’t mean that they are easy.

-So what’s the secret to boosting productivity and reducing the confusing at the beginning of a new project?
+So what’s the secret to boosting productivity and reducing the confusion at the beginning of a new project?

 One way to set up what you’ve learned and actually get it into application is through SMART goals.